Bitcoin Adoption Framework.

 The offer is readiness, not hype.

-Bitcoin first Self-custody Lightning ready Expert reviewed
+Bitcoin first Self-custody Lightning ready Expert guidance

 Adoption principles

-BAF makes Bitcoin adoption operational.
+The Bitcoin Adoption Framework makes Bitcoin adoption operational.

 Identity